12 Steps to Buying a House

 The Home Inspection

 Even though you might feel that the house is in great shape, you can’t trust your own eyes.
-Instead, you need to hire a professional to do a property inspection.
+Instead, you need to hire a professional to conduct a property inspection.
 They will go through the property and will provide you with a report on what they find.
 If there are major issues, you might want to look at a different property instead.
-You could also ask for the homeowner to fix the problems or negotiate for a cheaper price.
+You could also ask the homeowner to fix the problems or negotiate for a cheaper price.

 Get an Appraisal